 What is CBD?

-CBD (cannabidiol) is one of more than 100 cannabinoids found in the cannabis plant.
+CBD (cannabidiol) is one of more than 100 cannabinoids found in the cannabis and hemp plant.
 It is often used to reduce pain and and manage anxiety, though its potential uses do not stop there.
-Researchers are actively studying the psychoactive effects of CBD to determine how best to regulate and administer CBD as a therapeutic drug in the future.
+Researchers are actively studying the effects of CBD to determine how best to regulate and administer CBD as a therapeutic drug in the future.

 Currently, manufacturers market CBD in various forms, including CBD oils, topicals, pills, and similar products.
 However, some products merely contain CBD along with many other cannabinoids, while other products are comprised entirely (or almost entirely) of cannabidiol.